Clemapfel/jluna/docs/manual.md

 )");
 ```

 `safe_` overloads have marginal overhead from try-catching and sanity checking inputs.
-If you want maximum performance (and the corresponding debug experience),`State::eval` provides a 0-overhead solution instead.
+If you optimal performance (and the corresponding debug experience) is needed,`State::eval` provides a 0-overhead version instead.

-To run an entire julia file, we can either trigger `Base.include` julia-side or we can call `State::(safe_)eval_file`.
-This function simply reads the file as a string and call `State::(safe_)eval`.
+To run an entire julia file, we can either trigger a `Base.include` call Julia-side, or we can call `State::(safe_)eval_file`.
+This function simply reads the file as a string and uses it as the argument for `State::(safe_)eval`.

 ## Garbage Collector (GC)